From Chris Gaga, Makurdi

 This followed Monday’s closure of the University’s entry gates by protesting students who were expressing concerns over their grading point.

 In seperate Press Statements signed by the Registrar of the University, Dr(Mrs) Mfaga Modom said all attempts to stop the students from blocking the gates failed.
-It directed the students to vacate the campus immediately.

 DAILY ASSET reports that students of the University on Monday barricaded all entry gates of the school protesting a revert to 5 – Point Grading System as recommended by the National universities Commission(NUC).